SoftUni-Internal/interactive-content/EN/04-For-Loop/05-Iterate-over-Characters.md

 We can also use **for loops** to iterate over **characters**.

-Here is an example of how a loop can pass sequentially through some **letters** in the English alphabet:
+Here is an example of how a loop can pass sequentially through **letters** in the English alphabet:

 ```js live
 function latinLetters(startChar, endChar) {